Skip to main content

 • dataAdapter: IDataAdapter, default null

 • An adapter with custom storage behavior for config specs.
 Can be used to bootstrap Statsig server (takes priority over bootstrapValues).
-Can also be used to continously fetch updates in place of the Statsig network.
+Can also be used to continuously fetch updates in place of the Statsig network.
 See Data Stores.

 • For example, see our 1P implementation via Redis statsig-node-redis.